Through The Fibro Fog

 Step 2

-Cook the spaghetti (or pasta you are using) in salted water according to packet instructions.
+Cook the spaghetti (or pasta you are using) in salted water according to package instructions until just al dente.

 Step 3